K40Nano/K40Nano/README.md

 NanoConnection
 ---
+The NanoConnection class is based on almost exclusively a highly-streamlined version of K40 Whisperer code. and performs the interface, packetizations, and handling the usb connection to the device.
+Making the USB interactions is left to the NanoUsb class which can be switched, for testing purposes, with the MockUsb class.

 NanoConnection is the encapsulation of the other key element of Whisperer: the ability to use a usb connection to communicate with the K40 Laser Cutter.
 The USB interactions are performed by the NanoUsb class, but for testing purposes there is a MockUsb.
 This may be used by default if the `pyusb` package is not configured correctly.

 If you wish to send data via the NanoConnection direcly, for example you want to feed it pre-made data from an EGV file, you would only need to open the connection, write() the data, flush() the buffer, and close() the connection.
 And the connection will deal with all the packetization and crc errors and resends for you.